zulip/zulip/docs/subsystems/html-templates.md

 The second argument to `templates.render` is the context.

+### Toolchain

+Handlebars is in our `package.json` and thus ends up in `node_modules`; and then we have a script, `tools/compile-handlebars-templates`, which is responsible for compiling the templates, both in production and as they change in a development environment.

 ### Translation

 All user-facing strings (excluding pages only visible to sysadmins or